cesarsicas/salary-android/README.md

 # (English) Brazilian Salary Calculator

-Android aplication that calcultate the net salary, using Gross Salary and number of dependents.
+Android application that calculate the net salary, using Gross Salary and number of dependents.
 This app also show:

   - Income taxes Discount
   - INSS Discounts

-The following technollogies were used
+The following technologies were used

   - Android
   - Kotlin
   - JUnit
   - Mockito

+ The MVP pattern was used too.

 **Created for study purposes, if you like it, you can follow me on Twitter @cesarsicas**